retrogradeorbit/bootleg/README.md

 ### Enlive Processing

 Enlive html functions are to be found in the `enlive` namespace.
-The enlive macros are not supported (`deftemplate`, `defsnippet`, `clone-for`).
-A reimplementation of `at` is supplied that provides automatic type coercion for the inputs and outputs.
+A new version of `at` is supplied that provides automatic type coercion for the inputs and outputs.

 In addition to this the standard enlive namespaces are available in their usual locations:

- * net.cgrand.enlive-html (but does not include macros)
+ * net.cgrand.enlive-html
  * net.cgrand.jsoup
  * net.cgrand.tagsoup
  * net.cgrand.xml